• About Us

 Four voices of the cante currently they also premiere Suma Flamenca.
 Theresa Hernandez reaches in Romances of the Wounded Voice (Teatros del Canal, October 25) her own voice, in the midst of the creation process of her first album, open to innovation, the avant-garde.
 The singer of La Línea de la Concepción (1992) will accompany herself on guitar, along with fellow guitarist The Movie, and the Australian percussionist Nasrine Rahmani.

-Like Hernandez, Mary Toledo He is also accompanied by his own instrument, the piano, and offers his most personal vision of the work at the Teatro de La Abadía on October 25th. flamenco Two pianos and two palmasDrawing on the essence and purity of flamenco, the pianist will unleash her innovative spirit, showcasing her personality and experience as a singer.
+Like Hernandez, Mary Toledo He is also accompanied by his own instrument, the piano, and offers his most personal vision of the work at the Teatro de La Abadía on October 25th. flamenco with Two pianos and two palmasDrawing on the essence and purity of flamenco, the pianist will unleash her innovative spirit, showcasing her personality and experience as a singer.

-The affinity of Gregory Moya Enrique Morente It is not merely admiration or devotion to the genius from Granada, but almost mimetic in the voice.
+The affinity of Gregory Moya with Enrique Morente It is not merely admiration or devotion to the genius from Granada, but almost mimetic in the voice.
 With them, the most recent winner of the Lámpara Minera de la Unión has built morente always (Teatros del Canal, October 26), a tribute and remembrance of that tutelary figure of the flamenco twentieth century.

 «The seven absolute premieres of the second week of Suma Flamenca of the Community of Madrid fully reflect the objectives of the 20th edition of this art festival. jondo to express the creative coexistence between tradition and avant-garde"